The Top 100 Foods High In Polyphenols

 69. Pure Orange Juice (46 mg per 100g)

-Orange juice is high in the flavonoid and phenolic acid classes of polyphenols, and in particular ferulic acid (85).
+Orange juice is high in flavonoids and phenolic acids, with a particularly high ferulic acid content (85).

-It also provides a decent amount of vitamin C and potassium.
+It also provides a good amount of vitamin C and potassium.

 70. Broccoli (45 mg per 100g)

-Broccoli is an impressive source of vitamin C, and it also contains decent amounts of flavonoids and phenolic acids (86).
+In addition to being an impressive source of vitamin C, it also contains decent amounts of flavonoids and phenolic acids (86).

 A Box of Fresh Redcurrants.